piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Compost (food waste, compostable containers, coffee grounds)
 - Garbage (stuff that can't be used in a different way)

+### Sink(s)

+At least one sink is necessary.
+Multiple sinks are preferable.
+Otherwise you get a line up of people whenever you've had a meal.
+Try to make it as efficient as possible.
+Or as efficient as your space will allow.

+More so than any other area, the sink will become your nightmare.
+No matter how many times you remind folks, no matter how many signs you post, no matter who is assigned clean up, the sink will pile up with dishes.
+Always.

+Plan accordingly.

+### Nice to haves

+At PIE, we were lucky to have a few things that made life in an accelerator easier.
+You can get by without these things, but if you can afford them, we highly recommend them.

+#### Dishwasher

+Arguably, this falls into the "nice to have" category.
+But if you have the option to have a dishwasher, we highly recommend it.
+(See the note about the sink, above.)

+Also, invest in a cheap "clean/dirty" magnet.
+Or be totally disruptive and make your own sign.
+Either way, make it happen.
+The dishwasher is a nice to have.
+The  sign is a must have.

+Like the fridge and the sink, it's probably a good idea to assign chores to make sure that this is taken care of.

+And if you can't afford a dishwasher or the space will not allow for one, make sure to purchase a drying rack.
+Because someone is going to have to clean those dishes in the sink eventually.

 				Water Cooler